dmking0728/100-days-of-code/dailylog.md

 Today's Progress: Today I switched things up and worked on updating my portfolio.
 Lot's of work to be done....refactoring css and photoshopping somethings is what i did today.

+DAY 90: JUNE 25, 2019

+Today's Progress: Decided to work on my portfolio again.
+It is almost done.